jcreinhold/intensity-normalization/tutorials/5min_tutorial.rst

 reasonable choice is Fuzzy C-means (FCM)-based normalization.
 Note that FCM requires access to a (*non-gadolinium-enhanced*) T1-w image, if this is not possible then I would recommend doing either z-score or KDE normalization for simple normalization tasks.
-The FCM method also requires a brain mask for the image, although the brain mask need not be perfect
+The FCM method also requires a brain mask for the image, although the brain mask doesn't need to be perfect
 (`ROBEX <https://sites.google.com/site/jeiglesias/ROBEX>`_ works fine for this purpose).

 Note that FCM-based normalization acts on the image by calculating the specified tissue mean, e.g., white matter (WM)